-IFRS 9 'Financial Instruments: Classification and Measurement', introduces new requirements for the classification and measurement of financial instruments, a single forward-looking expected loss impairment model and a substantially reformed approach to hedge accounting.
+IFRS 9 'Financial Instruments: Classification and Measurement' was issued by the IASB in July 2014 and introduces new requirements for the classification and measurement of financial instruments, a single forward-looking expected loss impairment model and a substantially reformed approach to hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
 The adoption of this amendment did not have a material impact on the Company's condensed interim consolidated financial statements.